ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 > that the update has completed and problems are resolved.
 > Such suspension is arranged out-of-band to this specification;
 > (**non-normative**) actual implementations should support this
-> kind of suspension, as well as triggering swap parties "early".
+> kind of suspension, as well as triggering swap parties "early"
+> or at any time.

 Non-Persistent MuSig2
 ---------------------